dwyl/learn-aws-lambda/README.md

 3. Configure your API endpoint settings:

  - API endpoint type : API Gateway
- - API name : whatever-you-like (we recommend having all lower case letters separated by a comma for readability)
+ - API name : whatever-you-like (we recommend having all lower case letters separated by a dash for readability)
  - Resource name: /YourLambdaFunctionName
  - Method : GET/POST/PUT/DELETE...
  - Deployment stage : Defines the *path through which an API deployment is accessible